 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal - "Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section tells you more about Levels 3, 4, and 5 of the appeals process
+If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+The "Taking Your Appeal to Level 3 and Beyond" section tells more about Levels 3, 4, and 5 of the appeals process